 There is more to New York’s famous diamond district than its eye-aching brightness and glitter.
 Of interest to me are the people who work there—on the street, at the counters and in the back rooms.
 All kinds of nationalities, races, accents, religions and motives bring them from all over world and from all over New York to this one midtown block between Fifth and Sixth Avenues.

 What appear to be storefronts are actually entrances to ‘malls’, each containing dozens and dozens of individual dealers—buyers, sellers, traders, all facets of the trade necessary to indulge in this form of commerce.
 Reportedly, there are more than 4,000 dealers on this block.
-It is little more than an indulgence, for there is naught necessary to sustain life, not even restaurants.
+It is little more than an indulgence, for other than money there is naught necessary to sustain life, not even restaurants.

-During a financial crisis in the 70s, I saw 47th Street filled with hundreds, maybe thousands of people with bags and packages wanting to sell their gold and silver treasures at what was then boggling high prices.
+During a financial crisis in the 70s, I saw 47th Street filled with hundreds, maybe thousands of people with bags and packages wanting to sell their gold and silver treasures at what was then mind boggling high prices.
 Isn’t it the way that in crises?—gold and silver the first things converted back into cash.